siongui/userpages/content/articles/2015/02/02/bash-list-files-recursively-and-rename%en.rst

 [Bash] List All Files in Directory Recursively and Rename
 #########################################################

-:tags: list all files recursively in directory, rename files, sed, find, variable increment
+:tags: sed, find, Bash, Commandline, String Manipulation
 :category: Bash
-:summary: List all files in a directory recursively (i.e., including subdirectories of the directory), and use sed to rename the files.
+:summary: List all files in a directory recursively (i.e., including
+          subdirectories of the directory), and use sed to rename the files.

 Question: